 Felipe’s offers similar “Mexican” fare as Anna’s, but I always prefer Felipe’s to Anna’s, especially if I’m in the Harvard area.
 For some reason, it just tastes better to me.
 Perhaps less greasy?
 You can’t go wrong with a steak or carnitas quesadilla here.
 With jalapeños and guac, of course 🙂

 Don’t miss this tiny shop in the hustle and bustle of Harvard Square.
 Arguably my favorite slice in town, Otto’s does pizza justice.
 Crisp crust, creative toppings (if that’s what you dig, they’re known to serve over 30 different kinds…but I’m a pepperoni girl through and through).
 Generous slices.
 Sprinkle with chili flakes.
 You’re set.
-The Portland, ME native also has locations in Coolidge Corner and Comm.
+This Portland, ME transplant also has locations in Coolidge Corner and Comm.
 Ave near BU.

 With two locations in Dorchester and Chinatown, this franchise is as good as it gets when you’re craving a steaming hot bowl of pho on a wintry night.
-I get mine with all the fixins: tripe, tendon, eye round, shank…oh and don’t forget the sriracha!
-Unless you have a Vietnamese grandma or a frequent flyer pass to Vietnam for the real deal, your best bet is to hit up Pho Hoa, specifically the Dorchester Ave. location.
+I get mine with all the fixings (#46 on the menu FYI): tripe, tendon, raw eye round, fatty flank, shank…Unless you have a Vietnamese grandma or a frequent flyer pass to Vietnam for the real deal, your best bet is to hit up Pho Hoa, specifically the Dorchester Ave. location.
 The broth is so good, so pure; hold the hoisin!